Release family

 R1 is compelling when framed around tool use, evaluation, long-window analysis, and multi-system coordination.

-Release line
+Release family

 R1